damonmac/learn-xgboost/README.md

      Run the CreateFeatureVectors2.java file.

-*Question:* How did the output vectors change?
+*Question 3:* How did the output vectors change?

      Train the model with the new vectors.

-*Question:* What was the accuracy with the improved name comparison?
+*Question 4:* What was the accuracy with the improved name comparison?

 Consider these questions:
 * Remember we just compared all fields exactly.
 What could we do better when representing the data to the classifier?